Diamond Buying Guide

 Are some laboratories good and some bad?

-The GIA & AGS laboratories are the "Gold Standard" with 50 years of experience in the field.
+The GIA & AGS and all of the reputable laboratories are the "Gold Standard" with 50 years of experience in the field.
 They "coined" the diamond grading letters D-Z. There is a very long waiting list, currently 6-8 weeks, to get a certificate, with a 100% charge for "rush service" and a premium price for a certificate, as well as shipping the diamond back and forth.
 It is a substantial amount of money.

 Diamond certificates have their value.
-They are great when you are insuring your diamond.
-However, at the end of the day, a diamond certificate should not be used as the final determinant when making your purchase decision.
+They are useful when you are insuring your diamond.
+However, at the end of the day, a diamond certificate should not be used as the final determinant when making your purchasing decision.
 Setting aside all the laboratory certificate mumbo-jumbo, there are two very important aspects that have to be taken into account when choosing a diamond.